An Evaluation of N-Gram Selection Strategies for Regular Expression Indexing in Contemporary Text Analysis Tasks. Extended Version: Experiment Setup

 \introparagraph{Input Processing} The framework begins by accepting a text file containing the string dataset and a text file with the regex query set.
 Users also specify n-gram selection methods and their parameters, including n-gram length, selectivity thresholds, maximum number of n-grams, thread counts, and more for index building.
 Optionally, a new query set can be provided at runtime, enabling dynamic evaluation of the index against unseen query workload.
 These inputs are standardized to a unified format across experiments\eat{, as summarized in the purple dashed bounding box in~\Cref{fig:framework}}.
 During this phase, all data in the workload is loaded into memory.

-\introparagraph{Index Construction and Searching} In the index construction phase, one of the three n-gram selection strategies is applied to the workload.
-The selected n-grams are used to build an index, such as an inverted index or a B+-tree.
-This phase leverages multi-threaded execution if specified by the user.
-After the index is built, the index search plan is compiled if necessary.
-Each strategy has its own corresponding type of index structure and index search plan, as shown in the blue dashed bounding box in~\Cref{fig:framework}. \free\ and \lpms\ use inverted indexes, while \best\ uses a B+-tree for the index structure.
+\introparagraph{Index Construction and Searching} \eat{\TODO{Should we remove the B+-tree and query plan generation from the section and the overview figure all together, or just state that we are using inverted index and simple index lookup strategy (set of n-grams query)} \sd{Yes, I think we remove the B-tree and just use inverted index throughout for a fair comparison.}} In the index construction phase, one of the three n-gram selection strategies is applied to the workload.
+The selected n-grams are used to build an index.\eat{, such as an inverted index or a B+-tree.} This phase leverages multi-threaded execution if specified by the user.
+After the index is built, the index search plan is compiled if necessary. \eat{{User can select to build either inverted index (used in the original paper of \free\ and \lpms) or B+-tree (used in the original paper of \best). }} {An inverted index with data string IDs is built with the selected n-grams.
+In the simple query plan, posting lists corresponding to the set of n-grams that exists in the regex query literals are unioned together later for full regex evaluation.} \eat{Only \free\ requires an additional intermediate step to generate an index search tree.
+For a fair comparison, we use inverted index after all n-gram selection methods and simple query plan for index lookup.} \eat{Each strategy has its own corresponding type of index structure and index search plan, as shown in the blue dashed bounding box in~\Cref{fig:framework}. \free\ and \lpms\ use inverted indexes, while \best\ uses a B+-tree for the index structure.
 During index lookup, all n-grams in both the set of regex query literals and index keys are extracted.
-Only \free\ requires an additional intermediate step to generate an index search tree.
+Only \free\ requires an additional intermediate step to generate an index search tree. }

 \introparagraph{Regex Evaluation and Result Output} \looseness=-1 The final phase processes all possible data points after index lookup and validates them using a regex engine (e.g., RE2, PCRE2) to perform exact matches and eliminate false positives.
 Metrics such as index construction time, runtime memory consumption, workload processing time, and false-positive rates are measured during index construction or after regex evaluation.